Managing IBS Symptoms Naturally

 There are several alternative remedies that can help depending on the cause.
 A physician evaluation may need to be done to determine if you have one of these conditions.
 There are several tests that may be done.

--Abdomino-phrenic Dyssynergia: This is a muscle coordination issue that may be helped by a physical therapist specializing in the pelvic floor area and some people may even benefit from a squatty potty.
+-Abdomino-phrenic Dyssynergia: This is a muscle coordination issue that may be helped by a physical therapist specializing in the pelvic floor area, and some people may even benefit from a squatty potty.

--gastroparesis: Is a neurological condition that can cause gut sluggishness.
-And this can cause a delay in the digestive process where there can be a back- up which can lead to constipation.
+-Gastroparesis Is a neurological condition that can cause gut sluggishness.
+And this can cause a delay in the digestive process, where there can be a backup, which can lead to constipation.

 In addition to lifestyle intervention, a physician may have other possible treatments.

-Constipation can be a serious problem if someone is “full of stool” for extended periods of time and in some serious cases, it may need to be physically removed with surgery.
+Constipation can be a serious problem if someone is “full of stool” for extended periods of time, and in some serious cases, it may need to be physically removed with surgery.
 Physicians may prescribe over the counter or prescriptions to help.

 How Much Fiber Do We Need Each Day?

 Let’s talk amount needed for men and women to eat daily for good health.
-Men need an average of 35 grams per day and women 28 grams.
+Men need an average of 35 grams per day, and women 28 grams.

-There are other important things to remember when adding fiber, like drinking plenty of water and adding fiber a little bit at a time so someone does not get bad gas, or the constipation worsens.
+There are other important things to remember when adding fiber, like drinking plenty of water and adding fiber a little bit at a time so that someone does not get bad gas, or the constipation worsens.

 Types of Fiber in the Diet

-Including the right combinations of your fiber can benefit constipation and possibly other health issues.
+Including the right combinations of fiber can benefit constipation and possibly other health issues.
 Here is a little more about the types of fiber.

-- Soluble: This fiber dissolves in water and makes a gel like material.
+- Soluble: This fiber dissolves in water and makes a gel-like material.

 - Insoluble: This fiber does not dissolve but instead absorbs substances and forms our “stool”.